 The primary function of guardians is to take care and protect the interests of a person who is deemed to be in need of such assistance.
 Most commonly, guardians act in the best interests of elderly or young people simply because those may not handle their affairs in an effective manner.

-Such parents or guardians must have a legal right to stay in New Zealand, and may have to apply for a special Visitor Visa for Guardians of Students.
-The students’ and the guardians’ visas go hand in hand, and if you are wondering about how tightly they are connected, consider the following example.
+Such parents or guardians must have a legal right to stay in New Zealand.
+With this in mind, they may have to apply for a special Visitor Visa for Guardians of Students.
+The students’ and the guardians’ visas go hand in hand, and if you are wondering about how tight their connection is, consider the following example.
 If a student visa holder becomes liable for deportation from New Zealand, their guardian will find themselves in the same shoes and will have to leave the country to avoid unlawful status.

 Between 10 and 17 a New Zealand student visa holder may have a guardian, though this is not a must.